-- d.
-Boom, swing, and hoist as required to disengage slots in counterweight with lugs on carbody (View B). - e.
-Lower counterweight and disconnect chain sling. - 2.
-Swing 180° and position rotating bed in line with crawlers. - Position mast at 150°. - 4.
-Disconnect and store exhaust pipe (see page 4-7). - 5.
-Rotate handling links to working position (View H). - 6.
-Lower gantry with control on remote control and pin links to lugs on gantry (View H). - Disengage counterweight pins with control on remote control.
-Pins must be held out until counterweight is clear of crane. - 8.
-Slowly lower gantry and counterweight to ground (View D) with control on remote control. - 9.
+- 5. Rotate handling links to working position (View H). - 6.
+Lower gantry with control on remote control and pin links to lugs on gantry (View H). - 7.
+Disengage counterweight pins with control on remote control.
+Pins must be held out until counterweight is clear of crane. - Slowly lower gantry and counterweight to ground (View D) with control on remote control.
+Mast will rise approximately 20° as this step is performed. - 9.
 Engage counterweight pins with control on remote control once counterweight is clear of crane. - 10.
 Disconnect handling links from lugs on gantry and rotate to stored position (View C). - 11.
 Travel crane away from counterweight. - 12.
 Raise gantry fully and store remote control in enclosure. - 13.
-For Series 2 or Series 3, repeat steps 1a e to remove 2nd carbody counterweight.
+For Series 2 or 3, repeat steps 2a g to remove 2nd carbody counterweight.